thomasstep/crow-api/README.md

 #### `sourceDirectory`

-By default, Crow walks through the `src/` directory in the root of the repository to determine routes and methods, but you can change the top level directory by passing in the `sourceDirectory` prop.
+By default, Crow walks through the `src` directory in the root of the repository to determine routes and methods, but you can change the top level directory by passing in the `sourceDirectory` prop.
 The string passed in should not start with or end with a slash (`/`).
 For example, `src`, `api/src`, or `source` are all valid options to pass in through that prop.

 #### `sharedDirectory`

-By default, Crow copies the `shared/` directory in the source directory of the repository to all routes and methods, but you can change the name of the shared directory by passing in the `sharedDirectory` prop.
+By default, Crow copies the `shared` directory in the source directory of the repository to all routes and methods, but you can change the name of the shared directory by passing in the `sharedDirectory` prop.
 The string passed in should not start with or end with a slash (`/`) and must be a direct child of the source directory.
 For example, `common` or `utils` are valid but `shared/utils` is not.

 **Note:**

 Each route is responsible for its own dependencies including those used by the shared code.
 I know this is weird, but I have not taken the time to come up with a convenient way to merge two modules' dependencies yet.
 This means there should be no dependencies saved in the shared module, please do all of that in the target module.

+#### `useAuthorizerLambda`

+Crow will create and attach an authorizer Lambda to specific methods if requested.
+The `useAuthorizerLambda` prop tells the `CrowApi` Construct that it should create an authorizer Lambda and accepts a boolean value.
+This is `false` by default.

+#### `authorizerDirectory`

+Crow will allow for a Lambda authorizer to be created and used by specific methods if requested.
+The `authorizerDirectory` prop tells Crow where to find the code for the Lambda authorizer **within the source directory which can be specified in the `sourceDirectory` prop**.
+It expects to find an `index.js` file that exports a `handler` function within the `authorizerDirectory`.

+By default, Crow expects to find a directory called `src/authorizer` containing the authorizer Lambda source if the `useAuthorizerLambda` prop is `true`.
+If a different directory within the source directory should be looked at for this code, it should be specified by passing in a string to the `authorizerDirectory` prop.
+The string passed in should not start with nor end with a slash (`/`).
+For example, `auth` or `authLambdaSrc` are valid.

+#### `authorizerConfiguration`

+The `authorizerConfiguration` prop is passed directly to the `APIGateway.TokenAuthorizer` construct which will be in charge of your API's authorization.
+Anything available in the [class constructor for the `TokenAuthorizer`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigateway.TokenAuthorizer.html) can be overridden.

+**Note:**

+Be care with this configuration item as all configuration here takes precedence over Crow defaults.
+I suggest not using this configuration item unless you are experienced with the AWS CDK, API Gateway, and Lambda.

 #### `createApiKey`